VincyZed/surge-synthesizer.github.io/manual/Surge.md

 Once a wavetable is loaded, you can also export it using the wavetable selection bar.

 Then, by modulating the **Morph** parameter, it is possible to create motion, dynamic response to playing and sonic variation.
-If you want to select an exact frame, drag the slider with Ctrl/Cmd-mouse, which allows you to snap to exact values in the table, useful for switching between distinct shapes, for example.
+If you want to select an exact frame, drag the slider while holding down Ctrl/Cmd, which allows you to snap to exact values in the table, useful for switching between distinct shapes, for example.

 What real-life